JUDOKICK/creol-documentation/source/creol-dlt.rst

 ^^^^^^^^^^^^^^

 While the system is heavily reliant on outside information, the firmware running the hardware is written in such a way that tracks faults and sets the state to Off if the LED fails in some sort of way.
-It is far from the self-signing Pythias enabled LEDs that would completely close this system to be fully trustless, but those are work in progresses by various entities in the space.
+It is far from the self-signing Pythias enabled LEDs that would completely close this system to be fully trustless, but those are work in progresses by various entities in the IoT space.

 RoomState
 ---------